prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 ### Build framework from source

 Build Prebid Mobile from source code.
-After cloning the repo, from the root directory run
+After [cloning the repo,](https://github.com/prebid/prebid-mobile-ios) use Terminal or another command line tool, change to the root directory and run:

 ```
 ./scripts/buildPrebidMobile.sh
 ```
-to output the PrebidMobile.framework.
+This will output the PrebidMobile.framework.

 ### Setup Prebid Server Account

 In order to conduct header bidding within your app you will need a Prebid Server hosted account.
 There are two options available for publishers: